-27. A/HRC/7/3, 15 January 2008, para.
-29.
+21 A/HRC/7/3, 15 January 2008, para.
+29

-28. An extreme example of the way in which laws can impact on the risks women face is where in some countries certain interpretations of religious laws are adhered to and the definition of rape is not clear in legislation, women who have been raped may be imprisoned for having had sexual intercourse outside marriage (referred to as zina).
-See, for example, UNODC, Afghanistan, Female Prisoners and their Social Reintegration, Atabay ,T., 2007, p21.
+An extreme example of the way in which laws can impact on the risks women face is, where, in some countries, certain interpretations of religious laws are adhered to, and where the definition of rape is not clear in legislation, women who have been raped may be imprisoned for having had sexual intercourse outside marriage (referred to as zina).
+See, for example, UNODC, Afghanistan, Female Prisoners and their Social Reintegration, Atabay, T., 2007, p.
+21 gather on the impact of such laws on some of these women puts them in a unique position to develop recommendations to their governments, deriving from real experiences, to reform their laws in order to reduce the risks women face.

-29. See Bangkok Rules, Rules 57, 58, 60, 61, 62, 64 and 65.
+23 See Bangkok Rules, Rules 57, 58, 60, 61, 62, 64 and 65.